zogzog/cubicweb/doc/tutorials/base/discovering-the-ui.rst

 Before creating entities, let's change that 'unset title' thing that appears here and there.
 This comes from a |cubicweb| system properties.
-To set it, click on the 'site configuration link' in the pop-up menu behind your login name in the upper left-hand corner
+To set it, click on the 'configuration link' in the pop-up menu behind your login name in the upper left-hand corner

 .. image:: ../../images/tutos-base_user-menu_en.png